 Another excellent site, focusing on current events and concerns.
 There are pages for teachers and learners, but because of the level of English, weaker learners would benefit from teacher guidance.

-This is a complete site, with texts from those for absolute beginners, to a few with 8000 headwords.
+This is a complete site, with free reading and listening texts from those for absolute beginners, to a few with 8000 headwords.
 This is great news for teachers who are searching for texts to bridge the gap between most graded readers and texts for native speakers.
 Most GR series end at around 3000 headwords.
-Students can track their reading progress and there are optional quizzes.
+Teachers can track their students’ reading progress and there are optional quizzes.
 Very useful.

 This is a quiz for which students would need a good knowledge of proverbs and sayings.